busybox11/insta-discord/README.md

 	- `INSTA_PASSWD`: The bot's Instagram password
 	- `INSTA_CHAT_ID`: The Instagram Chat ID to follow (can get using web browser and DM URL)
 	- `DISCORD_WRBHOOK_URL`: The Discord Webhook URL to use

+## TO-DO List
+- Send Discord messages from channel to Insta DM